ballerina-platform/module-ballerina-yaml/docs/spec/spec.md

 ## 3. Parsing a YAML File

-The read function allows the user to obtain either a YAML document or an array of YAML stream if the `isStream` flag is set.
+The read function allows the user to obtain either a YAML document or an array of YAML streams if the `isStream` flag is set.

 ```ballerina
 // Parsing a YAML document